Table of Contents

 URI

 The URI identifying the communication protocol and associated parameters to use to communicate with the ranging sensor.
-For example, serial://localhost:1?baud=115200 connects to through serial port 1 (e.g. COM1 or /dev/ttyS1) at 115200 baud.
+For example, serial://localhost:1?baud=115200 connects to the sensor through serial port 1 (e.g. COM1 or /dev/ttyS1) at 115200 baud.
 Refer to Universal Resource Identifiers for more information about URIs and the communications protocols supported by QUARC.

 On the QCar, for example, a suitable URI for the RPLIDAR A2 M8 is serial-cpu://localhost:2?baud='115200',word='8',parity='none',stop='1',flow='none',dsr='on'.
 The dsr='on' option allows the DTR and RTS signals to be manually controlled, which is required for the RPLidar sensor because the RTS line is used to control the LIDAR's motor.